Meet the cast of Midsomer Murders series 20

 - The place is Midsomer Murders filmed?

-Right here’s everybody you could meet – and the celebs who play them…
+Right here’s everybody it’s essential to meet – and the celebrities who play them…

 Neil Dudgeon performs DCI John Barnaby